miikka/patterns/code-review.md

 For example, pointing out a typo in a comment is a `[nit]`, whereas requesting more information to an error message might be a `[minor]`.

+## Misc.

+If the code disagrees with its comments, that's a bug and the patch can't be merged.
+One way to fix this is to remove the comments.